Memory-efficient structured convex optimization via extreme point sampling: Preliminaries

 \subsection{An Approximate Frank-Wolfe Algorithm}

-The Frank-Wolfe algorithm~\cite{frank1956algorithm} is an iterative algorithm for convex optimization over a compact, convex feasible region that solves a linear optimization problem at each iterate.
-The algorithm then, in each iteration, takes a fractional step towards a maximizer of the linear optimization subproblem which can be taken to be an extreme point of the feasible set.
-Frank-Wolfe is an example of a `projection-free' method since the fractional step ensures that the next iterate is feasible, eliminating the need to project onto the feasible region.
+Frank-Wolfe~\cite{frank1956algorithm} is an iterative algorithm for convex optimization over a compact, convex feasible region that solves a linear optimization problem at each iterate.
+The algorithm then, in each iteration, takes a fractional step towards a maximizer of the linear optimization subproblem which can be taken to be an extreme point of the feasible set ensuring that the next iterate remains feasible.

 An approximate Frank-Wolfe algorithm (see, e.g.,~\cite{FW}) computes an $\epsilon$-optimal solution of~\eqref{prob:BoundedMapped} by solving the linear subproblem approximately (with some finite additive error) at each iteration.